sunrise-choir/ssb-flumeview-sql/README.md

 var sqlView = SqlView('/path/to/log.offset', '/path/to/view.sqlite')

-//So far, nothing much has happened.
+// So far, nothing much has happened.
 A new sqlite db is created if it doesn't exist.
 No indexing is happening automatically.

-console.log(sqlView.getLatest()) => 100 // Let's say that last time this ran, it inserted up to sequence number 100 in the view. console.log(db.since.value) => 1000 // Ok, the flume db has up to sequence 1000, so the view is behind.
+console.log(sqlView.getLatest()) => 100 // Last time this ran, it inserted up to sequence number 100 in the view. console.log(db.since.value) => 1000 // Ok, the flume db has up to sequence 1000, so the view is behind the log.

-//Let's create a query that will get us whatever is in the view right now. sqlView.query({ query: "SELECT * message WHERE content_type='post'" }, function(err, result){
+// Create a query that will get us whatever is in the view right now. sqlView.query({ query: "SELECT * message WHERE content_type='post'" }, function(err, result){
   // => Immediately logs results of the query console.log(result)
 })

-//Let's create a query that will wait until the view is up to a certain sequence sqlView.query({ query: "SELECT * message WHERE content_type='post'", whenUpTo: 1000 }, function(err, result){
+// Create a query that will wait until the view is up to a certain sequence sqlView.query({ query: "SELECT * message WHERE content_type='post'", whenUpToSequence: 1000 }, function(err, result){
   console.log(result)
 })

 // Let's get some more data into the view, but throttled so it's not too cpu hungry.
 (Assumes you can use `requestIdleCallback`) requestIdleCallback(function(deadline){
   while(deadline.timeRemaing > 0 || deadline.didTimeout){
-    sqlView.process({chunkSize: 100})
+    sqlView.process({chunkSize: 500})
   }
 })

-// The query waiting for sequence number 1000 will eventually callback when enough items are added to the view.
+// The query waiting for sequence number 1000 will eventually call back when enough items are added to the view.

 ```